spotqa/virtuoso-extensions/Extensions/Browser/README.md

 # Browser actions

-This folder contains extensions that help in performing certain browser actions inside your Virtuoso journey.
+This folder contains a list of xtensions that help in performing certain browser actions inside your Virtuoso journey.

 ## BlankTab